nimowairimu/Blaze-pizza-/README.md

 # Live Links
-You can view the live application by following this link https://nimowairimu.github.io/Blaze-pizza-/
+You can view the live application by following this link:https://nimowairimu.github.io/Blaze-pizza-/

 #   TECHNOLOGY USED